- 19th District

 - How Can I Help

 Senator Andy Dinniman is a strong advocate for defending Pennsylvania’s waterways, open spaces and natural places.
 He continues to work for the passage of an adequate severance tax or impact fee on natural gas drilling to fund environmental protection and reclamation programs, as well as local communities affected by the drilling and transportation of natural gas.

 Pennsylvania sits atop one of the largest deposits of natural gas in the world – the Marcellus Shale formation.
 Yet we are the only major natural gas-producing state that does not require energy companies to contribute a portion of their profits to environmental restoration programs

 The natural gas industry has an impact on our landscapes, on our waterways and on our wildlife.
 It takes a toll on residents whose neighborhoods are zigzagged by ever-expanding pipeline projects with little regard for individual property rights.
 It is high time that these multi-national energy corporations – corporations that make hefty profits off the extraction of a valuable and finite natural resource – are asked to pay their fair share to the communities impacted by their operations.

-Dinniman has introduced a legislative package of three bills designed to protect residents’ properties and the public’s natural resources against harm from the growing number of natural gas pipeline projects coming through the region.
-The package, comprised of Senate Bills 504, 506 and 507, calls for:
+Dinniman has introduced a legislative package of four bills designed to protect residents’ properties and the public’s natural resources against harm from the growing number of natural gas pipeline projects coming through the region.
+The package, comprised of Senate Bills 801, 802, 803 and 804, calls for:

-Requiring the DEP to post public documents on its website so residents can better learn about proposed projects; will protect taxpayer-funded agriculture and conservation easements by requiring pipeline operators to replace any they build on.
+- Requiring the DEP to post public documents on its website so residents can better learn about proposed projects.